andrewdempsey2018/Found-In-Translation/README.md

 ### **New User**

+* As a first time user, I want to be able to easily navigate the site
-As a first time visitor I should be able to do:
+* As a first time user, I want to be able to sign up to the site and create a profile

-* Easily navigate through the whole website
-* Create a profile
-* Get the info that the profile is successfully created.
+* As a first time user, I want to receive feedback that my profile has successfully been created

 ### **Registered User/Returning Users**